 1.6.
 IRIS Operations¶

-The observations of IRIS are planned typically one day (weekdays) or a few days (weekends/holidays) before.
-In coordination with the science team, a planner decides on the targets and observing sequences; the resulting work is called a timeline, a list of commands and observing sequences that are run onboard the observatory.
+The observations of IRIS are planned typically for one day (weekdays) or a few days (weekends/holidays).
+In coordination with the science team, a planner decides on the targets and observing sequences.
+The resulting work is called a timeline, a list of commands and observing sequences that are run onboard the observatory.

-The timeline allows you to see a brief description of each observation along with its “OBS ID” or observing program, the time over which it ran, how many repeats of the sequence were taken, etc. Further information about interpreting the timeline can be found in IRIS Technical Note 3, the manual for the Timeline Tool.
-The archive of IRIS timelines can be found online here:
+The timeline allows you to see a brief description of each observation along with its “OBS ID” or observing program, the time over which it ran, how many repeats of the sequence were taken, etc. The archive of IRIS timelines can be found online here:

 IDL> tl = iris_timeline2struct('IRIS_science_timeline_20130820.V00.txt')